pantheon-systems/documentation/source/_docs/global-cdn.md

 ## Enabling the Global CDN

-If you don't see action required in your Domains / HTTPS tool, please open a support chat to enable the upgrade.
+If you don't see action required in your Domains / HTTPS tool, please [contact support](/docs/getting-support) to enable the upgrade.

 ### Upgrade Your Site